-White Supremacists Are Planning A "Summit" In Tennessee's Smoky Mountains
+White Supremacists Are Planning Some Type Of "Summit" In The Smoky Mountains

 Disturbing reports suggest that a group of white supremacists will gather in the Great Smoky Mountains for a summit on Sept.
 30. Members and supporters of the online white supremacist forum Stormfront will gather for its annual summit at an undisclosed location outside Knoxville, Tennessee, during the last weekend in September, according to a public forum posting from the group's founder.